 A quorum of shareholders is necessary to hold a valid meeting.
 A quorum will be present if shareholders holding at least a majority in voting power of the issued and outstanding shares are virtually present at the Annual Meeting or represented by proxy.
-On the Record Date, there were 139,961,636 shares outstanding and entitled to vote.
+On the Record Date, the Company anticipates that it will have approximately 139,961,636 shares outstanding and entitled to vote.
 Thus, the holders of 69,980,818 shares must be virtually present or represented by proxy at the Annual Meeting to have a quorum.